Jul 12, 2022

 Excisional debridement

 Excisional debridement is surgical removal (cutting away) of tissue, necrosis, or slough.
-This is classified to the root operation of “Excision” in PCS.
+In ICD-10-PCS, this type of debridement is classified to the root operation of “Excision”.
 Excisional debridement involves the use of a sharp instrument, like a scalpel, to cut away/remove devitalized tissue.

 A code for excisional debridement is assigned when the physician documents “excisional debridement” or if the physician has clearly documented removal of tissue by excision (cutting out or off, without replacement, a portion of a body part).

 The use of a sharp instrument alone is not sufficient for reporting excisional debridement.
-Documentation of knife dissection is not sufficient for reporting to the root operation of “excision”.
+Documentation of knife dissection or minor cutting away of loose tissue with scissors is not sufficient for reporting the root operation of “Excision”.

 Non-excisional debridement